bluesky-social/bsky-docs/docs/advanced-guides/federation-architecture.md

 The AT Protocol is made up of a bunch of pieces that stack together.
 Federation means that anyone can run the parts that make up the AT Protocol themselves, such as their own server.

-The three main services are personal data servers (PDS), relays, and App Views.
+The three main services are personal data servers (PDS), Relays, and App Views.
 Developers can also run feed generators (custom feeds), and labelers are in active development.

 ![Federation architecture diagram](/img/docs/federation-architecture-diagram.png)